How to Plan a Cheap Trip to New Zealand

 There are ferry services in New Zealand to get between the mainland and off-shore islands, as well as between the North and South islands.
 Find out more in our guide to The Ferry Between the North Island and South Island.

 Still don’t know where to start?
-Start with What is the Best Way to Get Around New Zealand?
+Start with the 10 Best Ways to Travel Around New Zealand.

 New Zealand has a vast number of destinations across the North Island, South Island and other off-shore islands.
 You’ll find each of the below destinations linked to our budget travel guides so you can plan further.